-This process post reimagines the Dropbox Photos experience in a full design cycle: user research, to experience design, to UI prototyping.
+This process post reimagines Dropbox Photos in an iterative design cycle: user research, to experience design, to prototype.

 Featured in Fast.Co Design, Smashing Magazine, Sidebar.io, and Medium's Top 100.

-At Dropbox, I managed research for our Search, Sharing, and growth campaigns.
-I led research plans based on project hypotheses, executed the best methodology given the constraints and research goal, then translated the research to insights.
+I managed research for Dropbox's Search, Sharing, and growth campaigns.
+After collaborating on a project hypothesis with a PM, I conducted the appropriate methodology given the constraints and research goal, then translated the research to actionable insights.

-I was the sole design resource on a growth campaign team of 6.
-We created the promotional cards you might see in Uber rides today.
+I was the single design resource on a growth campaign team of 6.
+We created promotional cards you might've seen in Uber rides in 2014.

-With 3 weeks, we started with an idea, made quick design iterations based on research, and finished with what’s now one of the highest-performing growth campaigns in the company — and 3 million prints of my work adopted across the country.
+With 3 weeks, we started with an idea, quickly iterated based on research, and finished with one of the highest-performing growth campaigns in the company — and 3 million prints adopted across the country.